Last Updated on August 23, 2022 by Chris Whitehair

 If you want the overall package – great flavor, insane heat and awesome label artwork – Exhorresco wins.
-This is the hottest sauce that appears on this list…by far.
 Coming in at a whopping 625,000 Scoville Heat Units, this one is no joke and you must use extreme caution when using it.
 You’ll find no extract here and you get the sweetness from the agave nectar and apple cider vinegar.

 Scoville Units: 7,900

 The best onion hot sauce available on the market, period.
 Fantastic for onion lovers who don’t actually want the flavor of the onion to overpower their food, but rather have its subtle hints of sweet and smokiness compliment their dish.
 Versatility is what you get with this hot sauce, however, fans of this gem say the absolute must-use for it is on your scrambled eggs.

 Scoville Units: 14,300